catrionamurray/chromatic_fitting/README.md

 # chromatic_fitting package

-This chromatic_fitting package is being designed as a companion to [chromatic](https://github.com/zkbt/chromatic). chromatic_fitting can perform efficient model fits to spectroscopic light-curve data and produce transmission (or emission) spectra.
+This `chromatic_fitting` package is being designed as a companion to [chromatic](https://github.com/zkbt/chromatic). `chromatic_fitting` can perform efficient model fits to spectroscopic light-curve data and produce transmission (or emission) spectra.
 This package can combine any number of transit, eclipse, polynomial (in time, in x or y position, etc.), Gaussian Process, or user-defined models and fit for all parameters at once.
-Therefore, in just one fit we can account for the spectral signatures imprinted by planets, stellar activity and instrumental systematics.
-Chromatic_fitting also has the flexibility to carry out a 'white light’ fit and perform multi-wavelength fitting (either simultaneously or separately), so we can fully exploit the wide wavelength coverage of different facilities.
+Therefore, in just one fit we can account for the spectral signatures imprinted by planets, stellar activity and instrumental systematics. `chromatic_fitting` also has the flexibility to carry out a 'white light’ fit and perform multi-wavelength fitting (either simultaneously or separately), so we can fully exploit the wide wavelength coverage of different facilities.

 This tool was developed alongside the JWST ERS program and successfully applied to the first results from several JWST instruments.
-However, we see the chromatic and chromatic_fitting tools as highly applicable to any transit or eclipse observations (including photometric).
+However, we see the `chromatic` and `chromatic_fitting` tools as highly applicable to any transit or eclipse observations (including photometric).

 # Documentation
 Full documentation and tutorials are available [here](https://catrionamurray.github.io/chromatic_fitting/)!